Equality and Diversity

 Our equality objectives

-We have a set of equality objectives that are reviewed at least every four years.
+We have a set of new equality objectives these are reviewed at least every four years.

 Equality data